The Password Breach That Affected a Recruiting Platform's Whole Team

 • Potentially cloned repository contents

-Fortunately, our actual secrets were in a separate vault, not in the repos.
+Fortunately, the platform's actual secrets were in a separate vault, not in the repos.
 But it was too close for comfort.

 What Enabled the Attack